Anandbk03/Keylogger-Project/README.md

 This project demonstrates how to implement a keylogger that stores encrypted Gmail credentials.
 The project includes multiple files for generating encrypted credentials and utilizing them in a secure manner.

+# Features
+1. Catches the keystrokes from the user.
+2. Captures Screenshots.
+3. The captured screenshots are deleted after sending.
+4.

 ## Prerequisites

 Before running the script, follow these steps to generate an app password for Gmail and encrypt your credentials.